Tech500/E220-Remote-Switch/README.md

 Three advantages of using the Ebyte, E220-900T30D is increased distance 10 km (estimated at power of 30 dbm) and Sleep current of 5 uA.
-E220-900T30D third feature is the ability to send a WOR message to wake up the receiving transciver allowing second message to awaken deep sleeping ESP32 receiver.
+E220-900T30D third feature is the ability to send a WOR message to wake up the receiving transciver allowing second message; to turn on battery power.

 Transmit current of 620 mA is almost instantaneous at 30dbm to send; up to 200 bytes, before dropping to sleep current.
+Receiving current; for a message, 17.2 mA.
+Current values are from "Ebytes E220-900T30D User Manual".